Restlessness and the Unconscious: Finding Stillness in a Distracted World

 So here’s where things get interesting: while we might believe dreams “aren’t real,” from the perspective of these traditions, the dream state is more real than our physical reality.

-Interestingly, psychologist Abraham Maslow’s findings are consistent with Jung’s.
+Interestingly, psychologist Abraham Maslow’s findings are consistent with those of Jung.

-From the perspective of Maslow’s well-known Hierarchy of Needs, anyone who is still actively pursuing their basic human needs—biological, safety, belonging, and esteem—in adulthood is, by definition, neurotic.
+From the perspective of Maslow’s research, anyone still actively pursuing their basic human needs in adulthood—biological, safety, belonging, and esteem—as a primary focus is, by definition, likely to experience neurosis.

 These unmet needs create internal tensions that trigger anxiety, depression, and restlessness.

-So now we can see a more clear picture: Most individuals around the world are feeling restless right now.
+Maslow’s findings suggest that positive mental health is rare.
+So now we can see a clearer picture: Most individuals around the world are feeling restless right now.

-Maslow had a term for individuals who weren’t living their potential.
+Maslow had a term for individuals who weren’t living up to their potential: the Jonah Complex.

-He called it the Jonah Complex.
-He often warned his students:2Maslow, The Farther Reaches of Human Nature, 1993.
+He often warned his students:3Maslow, A. H. (1993).
+The Farther Reaches of Human Nature.
+Penguin.

 Denying your natural potential—refusing your call to adventure—leads to perpetual restlessness.

-When we fail to understand the true source of restlessness, we invariably seek remedies in the usual places:
+When we fail to understand the true source of restlessness at night, we invariably seek remedies in the usual places:

 • Consumption (food, drugs, alcohol, sugar, products)

-• Distraction and diversion (television, social media, porn, etc)
+• Distraction and diversion (television, social media, video games, shopping, etc)

 In truth, we’ll do almost anything to avoid feeling restless.